python/cpython/Doc/library/os.rst

    - :const:`TFD_NONBLOCK`
    - :const:`TFD_CLOEXEC`

    If :const:`TFD_NONBLOCK` is not set as a flag, :func:`read` blocks until the timer expires.
 If it is set as a flag, :func:`read` doesn't block, but If there hasn't been an expiration since the last call to read, :func:`read` raises :class:`OSError` with ``errno`` is set to :const:`errno.EAGAIN`.

-   If :const:`TFD_CLOEXEC` is set as a flag, set close-on-exec flag for new file descriptor.
+   If :const:`TFD_CLOEXEC` is set as a flag, the close-on-exec flag is set for the new file descriptor.

    The file descriptor must be closed with :func:`os.close` when it is no longer needed, or else the file descriptor will be leaked.